steverobbins/HPWREN-video-maker/README.md

 `command-threader` with `bash` in `prep-images.py`, but it will take longer to download all the images since it's not doing it in parallel.

-Please be nice HPWREN and don't abuse their free badwidth.
+Please be nice HPWREN and don't abuse their free bandwidth.